spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 3. Update the size from 1 to 3.

 4. The PCG upgrade begins shortly after the update.
-Two new nodes are created, and the PCG is upgraded to a 3-node cluster.
+Two new nodes are created, and the PCG is upgraded to a three-node cluster.

 # Creating an OpenStack Cloud Account